Skip to content

 • Modular design, compact size and short construction time on site

-Production at plants equipped with RDR runs smoothly compared to production at plants using fossil-heavy furnaces that require monthly decoking breaks.
-RDR’s low coke production rate and the possibility to use numerous RDRs ensure uninterrupted olefin production.
+Production at plants equipped with RDR runs smoothly compared to production at plants using conventional furnaces that require frequent decoking.
+RDR’s low coke production rate ensures uninterrupted olefin production.

 Reduced coking with higher temperatures and a shorter residence time